 Rob Reiner said in Marc Maron's podcast interview that this is the most personal film he has directed about his son.
 Reiner's son, Nick, battled with drug addiction a decade ago, and Nick Reiner cowrote the screenplay.
 See more »

-Travis the counselor was telling Charlie he spent 2 years in County Jail, by law the maximum time you can spend in County Jail is 364 days.
+Travis the counselor tells Charlie he spent two years in County Jail.
+By law the maximum time you can spend in County Jail is 364 days.
 Any sentence beyond that gets you sent to prison.
 See more »